dataiku/dataiku-contrib/census-us/Readme.md

 - since the US Census is built per state, all imputation is related to the state processed.
 - imputation is only done for feature selection, all the output data are row data.

+No result:
+- it is possible that the feature selection returns 0 selected features: it'll be written in the job logs.

 ## 3/ US CENSUS CUSTOM DATASETS